 During the last 2 minutes of cooking, when the chicken feels firm-ish, baste with the reserved marinade to freshen flavor and add sheen.

-Alternatively, prepare a medium charcoal fire or preheat a gas grill to medium and cook the chicken for 10 to 12 minutes, basting during the last 3 minutes.
+Alternatively, prepare a medium charcoal fire or preheat a gas grill to medium and grill the chicken for 10 to 12 minutes, basting during the last 3 minutes.